locize/blog/source/_posts/react-i18next.md

 [Here](https://www.i18next.com/overview/comparison-to-others) you can find more information about why i18next is special and [how it works](https://locize.com/i18next.html#how-does-i18next-work).

-## Let's get into it... <a name="start"></a>
+## Let's get into it <small style="font-size: 0.65em;">(react-i18next)</small>... <a name="start"></a>

 ### Prerequisites <a name="prerequisites"></a>

 Make sure you have Node.js and npm installed.
-It's best, if you have some experience with simple HTML, JavaScript and basic React.js, before jumping to [react-i18next](https://react.i18next.com).
-This react localization example is not intended to be a React beginner tutorial.
+It's best, if you have some experience with simple HTML, JavaScript and basic React.js, before jumping to [react-i18next](https://react.i18next.com) - the powerful **React i18n** framework.
+This react-i18next localization example is not intended to be a React beginner tutorial.

 ### Getting started <a name="getting-started"></a>